Ediblelnk/Kutztown-MSC/PHI241-philosophy-of-the-mind/book-notes/2-chapter.md

 My answer:

 > If the non-physical soul is able to influence the physical world, even as Descartes describes as "a tiny push which is magnified by a chain pf physical causes and effects...", then there must be a physical part of the soul, from which it is able to interact with the physical world.
 There is no way for a completely non-physical soul to impact the completely physical world.

+## Exercise 2.6

+Can you see a problem with Descartes' suggestion that the substantial union between the soul and the body is constituted by the soul being, 'as it were, mixed up with, the body'?
+Work alone or in discussion with someone else and write down your answer before reading on.

+My answer:

+> If the soul has no dimension, and takes up no physical space, then how can it be 'mixed up with' the body?
+It is self-contradictory and there is no way to rectify it.

+## Exercise 2.7

+Does Descartes' argument from systematic doubt succeed?
+Can you construct a parallel argument in which although one thing A can be doubted and another thing B cannot be doubted, nevertheless it is clear that A and B are one and the same?
+If such an argument can be produced, it can be used to reveal a flaw in Descartes' thinking.
+Work on this on your own and then discuss it with someone else, before reading on.

+My answer: